 If that doesn’t do the trick, then here are some other techniques for working out where your error might be:

-- Work out the difference between the two columns
+Work out the difference between the two columns in your trial balance

 You may have completely forgotten to put the figure from one of your ledger accounts onto the trial balance at all.
 If this is the case then your debit and credit columns will differ by the figure from that account.